EEO Handbook Statement [20+ Employees]: Federal

-Employers covered under Title VII of the Civil Rights Act of 1964 (Title VII), Title I of the Americans with Disabilities Act (ADA) and the Age Discrimination in Employment Act (ADEA) should include this statement in their handbook.
-To be covered under these laws, employers must have 15 or more employees (for the Title VII and the ADA) and 20 or more employees (for the ADEA), for each working day in each of 20 or more calendar weeks in the current or preceding year.
+Employers covered under Title VII of the Civil Rights Act of 1964 (Title VII), Title I of the Americans with Disabilities Act (ADA) and the Age Discrimination in Employment Act (ADEA) should consider including this statement in their handbook.
+To be covered under these laws, employers (including employment agencies, labor organizations and joint labor-management committees) must have 15 or more employees (for the Title VII and the ADA) and 20 or more employees (for the ADEA), for each working day in each of 20 or more calendar weeks in the current or preceding year.

 To determine whether an employer has 15 or 20 or more employees, the employer must count all individuals on the payroll, including part-time employees and employees such as managers and supervisors.
 Under some circumstances, even foreign employees of a US-controlled corporation may be counted toward the threshold.

 Properly classified independent contractors are generally not considered employees.

 Whether a shareholder/director is counted toward the required number of employees is generally dependent on the degree of control exercised by the entity over that person, and courts have used various standards and factors that apply to this analysis.

 It is possible to aggregate the employees of two or more closely interrelated entities into a single employer in order to satisfy the minimum number of employees.